-Then, on November 9 the Press detailed one of the last reported sightings of Goatman.
-Charles Buchanan had been fishing on the lake near Greer Island.
+Then, after school started, on November 9 the Press detailed one of the last reported sightings of Goatman.
+On Friday, November 7 (which was not a school night), Charles Buchanan had been fishing on the lake near Greer Island.
 “I was asleep in my sleeping bag in the bed of my pickup. . . .
 I woke up when my pickup tipped.
 Something was lifting it.”

 Then, the Press wrote, “a hair-covered face heaved itself over the side of the pickup, and two long, hairy arms grabbed Buchanan—sleeping bag and all—and hoisted him in the air and then dropped him.